acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Beware!
 Wed, 15 Feb 2017 19:01:34

-"Beware of manufacturing a God of your own, a God who is all mercy, but not just&mdash; a God who is all love, but not holy&rdquo;”a God who has a Heaven for everybody, but Hell for none&rdquo;”a God who can allow good and bad to be side by side in time, but will make no distinction between good and bad in eternity.
+"Beware of manufacturing a God of your own, a God who is all mercy, but not just&mdash; a God who is all love, but not holy&mdash;a God who has a Heaven for everybody, but Hell for none&mdash;a God who can allow good and bad to be side by side in time, but will make no distinction between good and bad in eternity.
 Such a god is an idol of your own, as true an idol as was ever moulded out of brass or clay.
 The hands of your own fancy and sentimentality have made him.
-He is not the God of the Bible, and besides the God of the Bible there is no god at all." &rdquo;” The Right Reverand John C. Ryles, Bishop of Liverpool (1880-1900)
+He is not the God of the Bible, and besides the God of the Bible there is no god at all."&mdash;The Right Reverand John C. Ryles, Bishop of Liverpool (1880-1900)
 2017-02-15 14:01:34
 2017-02-15 19:01:34

 ## Regard for Power
 Thu, 16 Feb 2017 14:40:56

 "Somewhere in <em>The Power Broker</em> I write that regard for power means disregard of those without power.
-I mean, we're really talking about justice and injustice." &rdquo;” Robert Caro
+I mean, we're really talking about justice and injustice."&mdash;Robert Caro
 I found a wonderful <a href="https://www.theparisreview.org/interviews/6442/robert-caro-the-art-of-biography-no-5-robert-caro" target="_blank">interview with author Robert Caro</a> on the Paris Review site about "The Art of Biography"&mdash;linked to, from all places, <a href="https://news.ycombinator.com/" target="_blank">Hacker News</a>!
 That's the WWW, good stuff is where you find it.
 I love surprises.
 2017-02-16 09:40:56
 2017-02-16 14:40:56